 The front of house has a jut out that covers the porch.
 So we measured, and created a diagram of the front of the house and noted where cuts in the J channel were going to need to be made to accommodate any turns or corners this light string would need to make.

-Hanging the J channel itself along the front of house takes literally 20 minutes every year.
+Hanging the J channel itself along the front of house takes literally 20 minutes every year (just for the front of the house.
 No lie!
 No screwing in 50 screws, no clips every 4 inches...none of that mess!
 Using rust proof screws, we use the slotted holes (already provided in the "J" channel) and screw them in just underneath our gutters.
+We get a perfectly straight line every single time.

 Another version you can do....using large C9 lights.